 A centuries-old natural wart remedy is that rubbing the inside of a raw potato against the wart will help get rid of it.
 This could be worth trying since it can’t hurt.
 But, it’s not something a qualified doctor will usually recommend.

 These work as weaker forms of the common, but more abrasive, salicylic acid treatment.
 You crush up a tablet of either vitamin C or aspirin and add enough moisture to make a paste.
-Then, you apply the paste to the wart and stick it with a bandage.
+Then, you apply the paste to the wart and cover it with a bandage.
 Some prefer to wear these bandages overnight, while others recommend applying it regularly throughout the day until the wart is gone.

 Slather honey on the wart.
 Cover the wart in about a teaspoon of raw honey, applying with a bandage.
 Leave it for 24 hours.
 The idea is that the honey will deprive the wart of oxygen, much like duct tape treatments are assumed to work.
 While some recommend the type of honey with the strongest antibacterial properties, remember that warts are viral and so this natural wart treatment will not address their cause.